mnmanasi/billionaire-dashboard/README.md

-# Global Billionaire Dashboard
+# Global Economy Dashboard

-An interactive data dashboard designed to visualize and analyze data about billionaires around the world.
+An interactive data dashboard designed to visualize data analysis on billionaires and the economy around the world.
 The project focuses on categories, demographics, and other relevant metrics.

 ## Getting Started